Antioxidant, antiaging, anti-inflammatory, and antiapoptotic

 TABLE 51-1Pros and Cons of Flaxseed Oil |Favorite Table|Download (.pdf) TABLE 51-1 Pros and Cons of Flaxseed Oil

 May increase penetration of other ingredients

 Linum usitatissimum was cultivated in ancient Egypt and Ethiopia and used for multiple purposes, including medicine, soap, hair products, and textiles (linen).7 Its use dates back to the 23rd century BCE in Egypt and, for culinary purposes, to the 7th century BCE in Greece.6 Flaxseed oil is one of the oldest commercial oils and was used for centuries as a drying oil in painting and varnishing.8 In traditional medical practice it was used as a laxative and to treat urinary tract infections, colds, and lung disorders.6,7 Currently, it is used to treat irritable bowel as well as constipation.6

 Antioxidant, anti-inflammatory, and antiapoptotic activities have been associated with flaxseed oil and warrant medical consideration.
 The substantial anti-inflammatory activity of L. usitatissimum has been ascribed to its primary active constituent ALA (57.38 percent), which suppresses arachidonic acid metabolism thus inhibiting the synthesis of proinflammatory n-6 eicosanoids and reducing vascular permeability.9

 In 2011 experiments, Kaithwas et al. identified significant anti-inflammatory, analgesic, and antipyretic activities exhibited by the fixed oil of L. usitatissimum.
-The oil variably suppressed prostaglandin E2, leukotriene-, histamine-, bradykinin-, and arachidonic acid-induced inflammation. ...
+The oil variably suppressed prostaglandin E2, leukotriene-, histamine-, bradykinin-, ...